virajmandlik/CollabX/README.md

 2. Select and place emojis onto the whiteboard
 3. Drag and reposition emojis freely
 4. Real-time synchronization of emojis across all users

 ---

+## 👆 Real-Time Cursor Tracking

+See exactly where your collaborators are working:
+- Each user's cursor is displayed in real-time with their username
+- Cursors are color-coded based on the user's identity
+- Smooth animations make cursor movements fluid and natural
+- Cursors automatically disappear when users leave the whiteboard
+- Works seamlessly with drawing tools and other interactions

+---